FDA-AI/FDAi/apps/dfda-1/public/app/docs/building-ios.md

 - Install the FB plugin by running

-  `cordova -d plugin add ~/Developer/fbplugin/phonegap-facebook-plugin --variable APP_ID="225078261031461" --variable APP_NAME="Awesome FDA"`
+  `cordova -d plugin add ~/Developer/fbplugin/phonegap-facebook-plugin --variable APP_ID="225078261031461" --variable APP_NAME="QuantiModo"`
 > Replace the app with your appid and name.
 Also make sure your bundle id is included in the Facebook App Settings.

 - When we install both of the social plugins, they tend to override properties in `Resources/info.plist` file.